Professor vows to fight on after judge rejects ‘natural immunity’ exemption

 “We urge the CDC to harness available data and technology to establish better patient-centered solutions that will truly determine an individual’s level of protection against COVID-19,” the senators wrote to the Centers for Disease Control and Prevention.
 “It may be the case that it is not medically necessary for an individual to receive a vaccination.
 It may also be the case that a sufficient level of protection may be produced from one dose.”

-For now, Dr. Kheriaty said he received a letter from a senior associate dean on Thursday that said he will be placed on “investigatory leave” with pay during the month of October, after which he could face “corrective action.”
+For now, Mr. Kheriaty said he received a letter from a senior associate dean on Thursday that said he will be placed on “investigatory leave” with pay during the month of October, after which he could face “corrective action.”

 “While on Investigatory Leave, you are not to perform any work for the university,” the letter says.
 “You are not to be present on the premises at the UC Irvine campus in Irvine, California, nor on any clinical space owned or operated by the University of California, Irvine.”